-- As of the 11 AM ET advisory, Hurricane Dorian was located 220 miles north-northwest of San Juan, Puerto Rico, and moving to the northwest at 13 mph.
-Maximum sustained winds remain near 85 mph, which is a Category 1 Hurricane. - Dorian has tracked further northeast than forecast, Dorian will continue moving northwestward over the next couple days before turning more west-northwestward or westward over the weekend. - Conditions are favorable for continued organization and strengthening over the next few days.
-Rapid intensification is within the realm of possibility. - Dorian is forecast to be an extremely dangerous MAJOR HURRICANE (lower-end Category 4) as it approaches Florida on Sunday and Monday. - The exact track is unknown after Day 4.
-However, a slower movement is expected near landfall as it moves near and over Florida.
-A slower movement will increase the heavy rainfall and flash flood/river flood threat. - Dorian could also expand in size as it moves toward the Florida Peninsula. - Hurricane Hunters will continue to investigate the system regularly over the next few days. - There are no areas being monitored for new tropical development over the next 5 days.
+- As of the 5 PM ET advisory, Hurricane Dorian was located 330 miles east of the southeastern Bahamas, and moving to the northwest at 13 mph.
+Maximum sustained winds remain near 85 mph, which is a Category 1 Hurricane. - Dorian will continue moving northwestward over the 18-24 hours before turning more west-northwestward or westward Friday and over the weekend. - Conditions are favorable for continued organization and strengthening over the next few days.
+Rapid intensification is within the realm of possibility. - Dorian is forecast to be an extremely dangerous MAJOR HURRICANE (lower-end Category 4) as it approaches Florida on Monday. - The exact track is unknown after Day 4.
+However, a slower movement is expected near and after landfall as it moves near and over Florida.
+A slower movement will increase the heavy rainfall and flash flood/river flood threat. - Dorian could also expand in size as it moves toward the Florida Peninsula, which could increase the area of possible wind impacts. - Hurricane Hunters will continue to investigate the system regularly over the next few days. - There are no areas being monitored for new tropical development over the next 5 days.